caojingw/DS-Portfolio/README.md

 # Data Science Portfolio - James Cao

-This Portfolio consists of all the Data Science projects I have done for academic, self-learning and hobby purposes.
-This portfolio also contains my Achievements, skills, and certificates.
-It is updated on a regular basis.
+This Portfolio consists of all the Data Science projects I have done at school and work if allowed.
+It will be updated on a regular basis to showcase the skills I developed and will be developing.
+Any feedback is welcomed!

 - **Email**: [james.cao1@outlook.com](james.cao1@outlook.com)
 - **LinkedIn**: [linkedin.com/jamescao1225](https://www.linkedin.com/in/jamescao1225/)